-The Fellowship provides the opportunity to expand one’s expertise in the areas of health policy and media engagement.
-It is a part-time opportunity over two years, which can be done remotely.
+The fellowship provides the opportunity to expand one’s expertise in the areas of health policy and media engagement.
+It is a part-time opportunity over two years that can be done remotely.
 Fellows will be assigned a mentor and asked to complete a research or policy project.
 They are expected to write for the blog and produce radio and podcasts.

 Who can apply

-The Senior Fellowship is open to healthcare professionals (e.g. nurses, social workers, pharmacists, dentists, psychologists, physicians, public health professionals), senior-level journalists, and policy analysts and researchers.
-Applicants should demonstrate an interest in and commitment to health and understanding health policy at the federal, state, or local levels.
-Current Fellows will be mentored by past Fellows, program co-directors and National Advisory Council members.
+The Senior Fellowship is open to health care professionals (e.g., nurses, social workers, pharmacists, dentists, psychologists, physicians, public health professionals), senior-level journalists, policy analysts and researchers.
+Applicants should demonstrate an interest in and commitment to health and understanding health policy at the federal, state or local levels.
+Current fellows will be mentored by past fellows, program co-directors and National Advisory Council members.

 Length of Fellowship and Stipend

-Fellowships are two-year terms with a yearly stipend of $1000.00; fellowship terms are renewable.
-Up to three Fellows are accepted each year.
+Fellowships are two-year terms with a yearly stipend of $1,000; fellowship terms are renewable.
+Up to three fellows are accepted each year.

-Members of the Center for Health Policy and Media Engagement’s National Advisory Council will assess each applicant, based on the following criteria:
+Members of the Center for Health Policy and Media Engagement’s National Advisory Council will evaluate each applicant based on the following criteria:

-- A demonstrated commitment to advancing knowledge about policy and the health of vulnerable and at-risk populations such as children, the elderly and the economically disadvantaged.
+- Demonstrated commitment to advancing knowledge about policy and the health of vulnerable and at-risk populations such as children, the elderly and the economically disadvantaged

-- A commitment to advance the knowledge among media of the depth, scope, and breadth of nursing and allied health professionals’ impact on health policy to further their reporting and analysis.
+- Commitment to advance the knowledge among media of the depth, scope and breadth of nursing and allied health professionals’ impact on health policy to further their reporting and analysis

-- A clear relationship between the proposed project and individual plans for incorporating media to advance the conversation on health policy with the public throughout their Fellowship and in their future professional plans.
+- Clear relationship between the proposed project and individual plans for incorporating media to advance the conversation on health policy with the public throughout their fellowship and in their future professional plans

 About The Center for Health Policy and Media Engagement